Time0o/CPPBind/README.md

 * No reliance on a custom C++ parser, increasing maintainability
 * Backends can be implemented in Python, allowing for rapid prototyping

-Currently CPPBindg supports C and Lua as target languages, implementations for Rust and Go will follow.
+Currently CPPBindg supports C, Rust and Lua as target languages.

 ## Building

 See `.github/workflow/workflow.yml` for a list of dependencies.
-These mainly include LLVM/Clang version 8 and up and Boost.
+These mainly include LLVM/Clang version 10 and up and Boost.

 To build CPPBind, run the following: